atoptima/Coluna.jl/docs/src/man/decomposition.md

 To prevent this, Coluna adds a local artificial variable $a$ specific to each constraint of the master and a global artificial variable.
 Costs $f$ of artificial and global artificial variables can be defined in [Coluna.Params](@ref).

+Lower and upper multiplicities of subproblems are $1$ by default.
+However, when some subproblems are identical (same coefficient matrix and right-hand side), you can avoid solving all of them at each iteration by defining only one subproblem and setting its multiplicity to the number of times it appears.
+See this [tutorial](@ref tuto_identical_sp) to get an example of Dantzig-Wolfe decomposition with identical subproblems.

+### Pricing Subproblem

-Subproblems take the following form (here, it's the first subproblem) :
+Subproblems take the following form (here, it's the first subproblem):

 ```math
 \begin{aligned}